isak-sul25/link-navi/README.md

 Blacklist does the opposite - select what posts the app should ignore.
 You can use either one, both or none if you want to disable the app.

-Optionally, you can choose to ignore removed and or filtered posts.
+Optionally, you can choose to ignore removed and/or filtered posts.
 Deleted posts are always ignored.

 Currently, you can set: